Arjentix/Cpp-Watchdog/README.md

 ## Known issues

-Per-file watching is only supported on Linux cause of [watchdog](https://github.com/gorakhargosh/watchdog) library has it implemented only for [pyinotify](http://github.com/seb-m/pyinotify), which is a Linux notifying system.
+Per-file watching is only supported on Linux cause of [watchdog](https://github.com/gorakhargosh/watchdog) library has it implemented only for [pyinotify](http://github.com/seb-m/pyinotify), which is a library working with Linux notifying system.

 So, on Mac you can only watch directories, but this doesn't seem like a big problem, because you can always specify which files to ignore, if you want to.